gianlopes/gpds2/docs/problems/two-classifications.md

 Below are examples of images with different noise levels:
 ![Noisy_Images](https://user-images.githubusercontent.com/43020938/156930924-ff2a0a70-d7f0-4bc4-b72c-3b2dcdb5838a.png)

+The following table contains the classification results after adding gaussian noise to the images:

 ### 4.3 Images with Blur
 Below are examples of images with different blurring levels:
 ![Blur_Images](https://user-images.githubusercontent.com/43020938/156930936-611fb586-b6f9-43db-afa4-2a2f6e1eb58e.png)

+The following table contains the classification results after blurring the images:

 ### 4.4 Images with Contrast
 Below are examples of images with different contrast levels:
 ![Contrast_Images](https://user-images.githubusercontent.com/43020938/156930945-afb82f87-55f0-4c78-ba78-d9a9a37b65d6.png)

+The following table contains the classification results after changing contrast effect to images:

 ### 4.5 Images with Ringing
 Below are examples of images with different ringing levels:
 ![Ring_Images](https://user-images.githubusercontent.com/43020938/156930957-3e30489a-0a1b-4a60-9708-9a95e7dd0209.png)

+The following table contains the classification results after adding ringing effect to images:

 ### 4.6 Images with Ghosting
 Below are examples of images with different ghosting levels:
 ![Ghost_Images](https://user-images.githubusercontent.com/43020938/156930978-dc6c93b2-bba3-476c-a383-bb874e333e18.png)

+The following table contains the classification results after adding ghosting effect to images: